 Although Thripinema species have not been commercially mass-produced, they have potential as biological control agents.
 They are important natural enemies capable of regulating field populations of thrips (Funderburk et al. 2002a, b).

-Thrips may be collected from the field by selecting flowers, then either striking flowers against a board or exhaling on each flower to extract thrips (Funderburk et al. 2016; Florida Tomato Scouting Guide 2008).
-Thripinema may be extracted from thrips by placing thrips in a dish of distilled water and gently swirling them (Tipping 1998) or by cutting open the thrips' abdomen (Funderburk et al. 2002a; 2002b).
+Thrips may be collected from the field by selecting flowers, then either striking flowers against a board or exhaling on each flower to extract thrips (Funderburk et al. 2019).
+Thripinema may be extracted from thrips by placing thrips in a dish of distilled water with one drop of dish liquid and gently swirling them (Tipping 1998) or by cutting open the thrips' abdomen (Funderburk et al. 2002a; 2002b).

 Arthurs S, Heinz KM.
 2003.
 Thrips parasitic nematode Thripinema nicklewoodi (Tylenchida: Allantonematidae) reduces feeding, reproductive fitness, and Tospovirus transmission by its host, Frankliniella occidentalis (Thysanoptera: Thripidae).
 Environmental Entomology 32: 853-858.